tamirazrab/tamirazrab/README.md

 - 👋 Hi, I’m @tamirazrab
-- 👀 I’m interested in UI/UX and frontend development.
+- 👀 I’m interested in frontend development.
-- 🌱 I’m currently learning ReactJS, NextJS, SvelteJS.
+- 🌱 I’m currently learning CSS, ReactJS, NextJS, SvelteJS.
 - 💞️ I’m looking to collaborate on frontend projects mainly in either react or angular, who needs further improvements in term of providing astonishing user experience.
 - 📫 How to reach me - Feel free to connect with me via [LinkedIn](https://www.linkedin.com/in/tamirazrab/)?.